gvieralopez/homedumper/README.md

 Computer vision software to automate the process of dumping a Pokemon HOME database from a video.

-> 🥚 This project is still in an early stage and some of the
+> 🥚 This project is still in an early stage.
+Check the [TODO.md](TODO.md)
-> instructions below may be not yet fully implemented.
+> to see upcoming features.

 ## 1. Installation